Graduate - Community and Regional Planning Scholarships

 Applicants who would be applicable for a fellowship award must have at least 1300 GRE scores, excellent letters of reference, and a competitive cumulative GPA.

 Other Research assistantships are funded by grants or contracts directed by individual professors, and are normally temporary assignments that a student can apply for throughout their academic career at CRP.

-Temple University Ambler has streamlined the process for applying for all Ambler campus and Ambler College scholarships.
-Students may apply anytime from January 1, 2012 until the deadline of March 19, 2012 (Deadline for Student Leadership Awards is March 29, 2012).
+Temple University Ambler has streamlined the process for applying for all Ambler campus and School of Environmental Design scholarships.
 Links are provided to view specific instructions and application forms for each scholarship/award.